Configuration via web interface

 1 method

-Contact the terminal manufacturer and provide them with the saved file containing the activation data.
+Contact the terminal manufacturer and provide them with the saved activation data file.
 In return, you will receive a license file generated for you.

 2 method

-Contact the TrueConf managers and provide the saved configuration file.
-In response, you will receive your license file.
+Contact the terminal manufacturer and provide them with the saved configuration file.
+In return, you will receive a generated license file.

-In this section, you can use the convenient calendar widget displayed when you click on the Date and time field, or use the interactive map to select a city in the desired time zone.
+In this section, you can use the convenient calendar widget, which appears when you click in the Date and time field, or you can use the interactive map to select a city with the desired time zone.

 The widget also offers an interactive time zone map where, by hovering the mouse over each of the city circles, you can see its current time.
 To choose the desired time zone, simply left-click on the city: